A customer is someone who buys something. A member is someone who belongs to something.

 You don't need to act on every piece of feedback you receive, but you'll find a lot of great suggestions and unearthed complaints.

-The biggest engagement boost from surveying members?
+Even the very act of asking for feedback shows customers you care.
+But the biggest engagement boost from surveying members?
 That comes from going back to them and showing them what you've done in response to their feedback.

 Life is short.
 Eat tacos while you still have teeth.— Taco Bell (@tacobell) November 12, 2016

-Meanwhile, consumers know that brands don't speak at all.
+Consumers know that brands don't speak at all.
 People do.

 And the more personable the brand can be, the more likely they are to fall in love with it.